22 – 26 inches

 The long-haired GSD is prone to the same health conditions as the standard GSD.

 If you purchased your puppy from a breeder, they should have been screened for these health conditions before they went home with you, but you will need to bring them to your veterinarian for regular checkups.
 Your vet will check your dog’s elbows and hips and will run urinalysis and blood tests.

 The female long-haired GSD is typically smaller than the male in size, with the male coming at 24 to 26 inches and weighing 65 to 90 pounds and the female at 22 to 24 inches and weighing 50 to 70 pounds.

 Neutering the male dog is a less complex surgery than spaying the female dog, so expect to pay less and for him to have a shorter recovery time.
 Neutering or spaying your dog has the advantage of lessening any aggressive behavior, and it could contribute to a longer life for your dog as these surgeries are known to prevent future health problems.

 The last major difference between male and female dogs is in temperament.
 Some believe that male dogs are less affectionate and a little harder to train than females, but there are debates around this.
-It can be said that the personality and temperament of any dog will truly be determined by how he was trained and socialized as a puppy and how he has been looked after throughout his lifetime.
+It can be said that the personality and temperament of any dog will truly be determined by how they were trained and socialized as a puppy and how they have been looked after throughout their lifetime.